Asynchronous One-Level and Two-Level Domain Decomposition Solvers: One-sided Message Passing Interface

 RMA's passive one-sided communication can leverage a hardware mechanism known as Remote Direct Memory Access (RDMA) \cite{LiuJiuxingEtAl2004_RDMA} when available.
-It allows RMA to directly map memory windows to the RDMA engine, allowing messages written by remote processes can be directly read by each process at its perusal.
+It allows RMA to directly map memory windows to the RDMA engine, allowing messages written by remote processes to be directly read by each process.
 This leads to minimum disturbance to the remote process and achieving a truly passive, one-sided communication scheme.